 Three key components that work to our advantage when using Astragalus are flavonoids, saponins, and polysaccharides.
 These phytochemicals are biologically active compounds found only in plants.
 Some preliminary clinical confirmation of its immune-supporting properties said that it increases the production of white blood cells, notably T cells and macrophages, as well as natural killer cell activity and inhibiting T-helper cell type 2 cytokines.

 immune system benefits from polysaccharides

-In healthy individuals, a sublingual/ingested astragalus root extract produced increases in monocytes, neutrophils, lymphocytes, and platelets, as well as circulating cytokines levels.
-Astragalus also acts as an free radical scavenger, increasing superoxide dismutase and decreasing lipid peroxide activity.
+In healthy individuals, a sublingual/ingested astragalus root extract produced increases in monocytes, neutrophils, lymphocytes, and platelets, as well as circulating cytokine levels.
+Astragalus also acts as a free radical scavenger, increasing superoxide dismutase and decreasing lipid peroxide activity.

 Astragalus may improve your immune system and symptoms of chronic fatigue and seasonal allergies.
 For most people, astragalus is well tolerated.

 AC-11 – Support cellular DNA repair within your cells naturally, boost your immune system by improving cellular health